Antoduarte/web-flexbox/README.md

 # web-flexbox
-web responsive con html y css puro usando flexbox
+responsive web with html and pure css using flexbox